- Assistant Professor of Animation

 Dan holds a BA in Media Studies: Moving Image and Sound Production from UNC Greensboro (2001) and an AAS in Photographic Technology: Photojournalism from Randolph Community College (2005).
 In 2019, he received an MFA in Digital Production Arts from Clemson University where he was honored with the Ollie Johnson Excellence in Animation Award and was accepted into Upsilon Pi Epsilon, the International Honor Society for Computing and Information Disciplines.

-Dan is delighted to return to UNCG as a Visiting Assistant Professor teaching animation and concept art.
+Dan is delighted to return to UNCG as a Assistant Professor teaching animation and concept art.
 Previously he led courses in visual arts and animation at Trident Technical College in Charleston, South Carolina and taught image creation and manipulation at Clemson University.